ONSdigital/census-rm-ddl/README.md

 ## Patching a database
 The script `patch_database.py` is used by RM to run database patches from a tagged release of this repository.
 This script is invoked from our pipelines and will run in a Kubernetes pod to apply any database patches from files in the tagged release version of this repository.

+## Releasing this repo
+When tagging a release of this repo you must update the version and and patch number in [ddl_version.sql](groundzero_ddl/ddl_version.sql)